 Furthermore, there is a growing conversation around the desirability of incorporating review clauses into trade agreements.
 This could allow modernisation of agreements to ensure they remain relevant and effective in facilitating effective and inclusive trading relationships.
 Consideration might usefully be given to whether these should be included as a feature of UK agreements.

-6 http://ec.europa.eu/trade/policy/policy-making/analysis/policy-evaluation/impact-assessments/
+&lt;sup>6 http://ec.europa.eu/trade/policy/policy-making/analysis/policy-evaluation/impact-assessments/

-Issues to be considered in the context of participation in CPTPP
+Issues to be considered in the context of trade negotiations with New Zealand